tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 He packed up, and then he walked into the blackness.
 As the lights of London resurrected, no sign of the man remained.

 I did not receive immediate news, but that only led to a steadily-growing sense of dread.
 An awful anticipation.
-And when Matty didn’t show for our weekly session at the pub, a few days later, anticipation turned to a horrifying realisation.
+And when Matty didn’t show for our weekly session at the pub, a few days later, anticipation turned into a horrifying realisation.

 I rushed to my friend’s apartment and banged on the door viciously.
 Repeatedly.
 But there came no response.
 It was the middle-aged neighbour who eventually emerged in a pink dressing gown, miniature dachshund yapping at her heels.